ryyHardy/text-to-minecraft/README.md

 - The program could use a better logging system for both the controller window and command line output.
 Ideally, you could keep track of what a bot is generally doing without even checking Minecraft itself.
 - Improving the organization of bot-related code, especially in `bot.ts`.
 - Adding more bot configuration in the UI, including a "whitelist" for players allowed to command the bot.
+- Find a way to allow users to switch LLM models to give them more usage, but at a lower quality.
 - Eventually finding a way to have multiple bots (that would be fun).
 - Finding a way to handle LLM API keys safely.
 Right now, it just loads the keys from a .env file, which is not ideal in a release.
 - The bot has little to no awareness of its surroundings which is dangerous on more populated worlds.